 At age 27, Mr. Schreck was the youngest individual, by far, appointed as a member of the Nevada Gaming Commission.
 He has also served as President of the International Association of Gaming Attorneys (“IAGA”) and was the Chairman of its Fourth Annual Conference in Vienna, Austria.

 We are proud to honor Mr. Schreck by naming the Gaming Law Moot Court Competition for him.

 Registration for this year's competition has closed!
 We are looking forward to seeing all of our teams in March!

 The competitors' briefs will be due in electronic format to firstname.lastname@example.org no later than 11:59 pm PST on February 11, 2018.
 All required hard copies must be post-marked no later than February 12, 2018.

 Check in for the competition shall tentatively begin at 3 pm on March 9, 2018.
 Teams should plan to arrive and check-in no later than 4:30 pm PST on Friday, March 9, 2018.

-Further information regarding the competition schedule will be released following the close of registration.
+Further information regarding the competition schedule will be released following the release of the competition problem, but shall be similar to last year's schedule.
+Please see below for last year's competition schedule.

-This year's competitor briefs will be uploaded after the briefs are due in 2018.
+This year's competitor briefs will be uploaded within 48 hrs of the February 11, 2018 submission deadline.